Vinh-1509/code-learning-platform-be/docs/api-design.md

 ### GET `/api/feynman/block/:blockId/question`

-Fetch the Feynman question for a completed block.
+Fetch the Feynman question for a block that is ready for Feynman.
 The question comes from `blocks.feynmanQuestion`; if it is missing, the backend returns the default question.

 **Response `200`:**